Enter Bird's Name in Search Box:

 There are at least eight types of falcons that live or have visited the continent of North America.
 The Peregrine Falcon and the Prairie Falcon are native birds and have the widest ranges.
-The Gyrfalcon lives in the northern regions of Canada and Alaska and prefer the colder climate conditions.
-The Aplomado Falcon lives in the southern States where it is being reintroduced and can also be found in Mexico.
+The Gyrfalcon lives in the northern regions of Canada and Alaska and prefers the colder climate conditions.
+The Aplomado Falcon lives in the southern states where it is being reintroduced and can also be found in Mexico.

 The falcons are the swiftest birds on the continent with records stating aerial dives at 200 mph and some as high as 300 mph.
 They were once used by falconers to hunt other game birds and animals for sport.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.